LittleFox94/lf-os_amd64/doc/building.md

 ## Required tools

+To compile the toolchain and LF OS components, you need:

+- cmake
+- a C-/C++ compiler
+- python (3.x)
-To compile the toolchain and LF OS components, you need cmake, a C- and C++-Compiler, anything cmake can generate configs for (e.g. make or ninja).
+- anything cmake can generate configs for (e.g. make or ninja)

 The syscall code generate runs with `perl` and requires the `YAML` module (libperl-yaml, perl-YAML, `cpan YAML`, ..).

 To produce disk images, you'll also need `mtools`, `gdisk` and `xz`.